 Premiere episode of a four-part television series on lesbian and gay life in America.

 North Woods Law – Animal Planet Highly-rated show follows Maine game wardens in this funny and exciting character-driven series.
+Baby owls and skunks you bet it was fun.

 My Life is a Lifetime Movie – Lifetime Stories told from the point of view of women whose real lives seem too bizarre to be true.
 The show weaves together recreations, interviews, and archival footage.